novel-zlood/novel-zlood.github.io/source/_posts/site/site-21.md

 A professional football team based in Lecce, Apulia, Italy, and our next opponent.

-We have a peculiar connection with this team.
+We have a strange bad connection with this team.

-Well, it's an emotion they hold towards us.
+Well, it's their feelings towards us.

 In the 2019-20 season.

-Lecce, who was in Serie A, could have stayed in 17th place if they won the final match against us, Parma.
+Lecce, who were in Serie A, could have stayed in 17th place if they won the final match against Parma.

-But they were miserably defeated by Parma, finishing 18th in the league.

-And thus, they were relegated to Serie B.
+But they suffered a crushing defeat to Parma, finished 18th, and were relegated to Serie B.

-Of course, Parma also did terribly the next season and got relegated cleanly...
+Of course, Parma also spectacularly messed up the following season and got relegated...

 Anyway.

-Perhaps because of this.

-Lecce harbors bad feelings towards us.
+Maybe that's why Lecce has bad feelings towards us.

 Not to the level of a derby.

-But enough to occasionally curse at us when they think of us?
+But enough to curse us occasionally when they think of us?

-In such a situation, the match between us, the league leaders, and Lecce, the fifth in the league, became quite a hot topic in Serie B.
+In such a situation, the match between us, the league leaders, and Lecce, the 5th place team, has become quite a hot topic in Serie B.

-But I found the next match against Benevento, the second in the league, more interesting.
+But I find the next match against Benevento, the 2nd place team, more interesting.

-Well...
-Different people have different opinions.

-So I didn’t see the need to argue here.
+Well... everyone has different thoughts, so I didn't think there was a need to argue about it here.

 But these guys are crossing the line a bit.

-[Parma’s rise?
-It’s because they haven’t faced us.]
+[Parma's surge?
+It's because they haven't faced us.]

 [Lecce will definitely get promoted this season.]

-[If Parma’s Asian player played for our team, he would have ended up as a T-shirt seller.]
+[If Parma's Asian player played for our team, he would have been reduced to selling T-shirts.]

-Hmm...
-They hit a sore spot.
+Hmm... they hit a sore spot.

-To be honest, when I first joined, I really thought I was just an event player at the level of a T-shirt seller.
+Honestly, when I first joined, I did think I was just an event player at the level of selling T-shirts.

-But now, it’s different.
+Of course, now it's different.

-I am confident that I have enough competitiveness in the professional league.
+I have confidence that I am competitive enough in the professional league.

-“Well...
-Thinking of real monsters, I still have a long way to go.”
+"Well... thinking about real monsters, I still have a long way to go."

 Anyway.

-Their public opinion campaign is quite effective.
+Their public opinion campaign was quite effective.

-Because it hurt my delicate soul.
+It hurt my fragile soul.

-“What?
-Delicate?
-You?”
+"What?
+Fragile?
+You?"

-The lazy guy looks at me with suspicious eyes.
+The lazy guy looks at me with doubtful eyes.

-But I am really hurt.
+I was really hurt.

 Sob sob.

-“Crazy guy.”
+"Crazy guy."

-Santiago looks at me like I’m a weirdo.
+Santiago looks at me like I'm a weirdo.

 I think this lazy guy is weirder.

-But I can’t argue against it.
+But I can't refute.

-Giovanni too.

-Gianluca too.

-They all look at me with strange eyes.
+Giovanni and Gianluca also looked at me with peculiar eyes.

-“Watching Minho these days...
-I wonder if this was Minho’s original personality.”

-“Maybe so.”
+"Lately, seeing Mino, I think... wasn't that originally Mino's personality?"

+"Maybe."

-“I think Minho might be like this because he served in the military.
-My American friend said that the PTSD he suffered during military service was immense.”
+"I think Mino might be like this because he served in the military.
+My friend in the US military said the PTSD from military service was intense."

-“Well, Minho also served in the military in Korea...
-So he might have a lot of psychological wounds.”
+"Well, Mino also served in the military in Korea... he might have a lot of psychological scars."

 These people.

 They instantly make me a patient.

-But I can’t help but think, “What if?”
+But strangely, I also think 'maybe?'

-I’ve seen many people who developed illnesses after suffering for 1 year and 9 months in the Korean military.
+I've seen many people develop illnesses after suffering for 1 year and 9 months in the Korean military.

-All...
-Military veterans can relate.
+The... military veterans all empathize, right?

 The military.
 That damn place.

-I tried to explain to the players that conscription wasn’t that hard.
+I explained to the players that it wasn't that hard because of conscription.

-But in their eyes, I looked like a veteran who suffered from PTSD after two years on the battlefield and is challenging football again.
+In their eyes, I looked like a retired soldier with PTSD who rolled in a war zone for 2 years and then returned to football.

-Oh, it’s frustrating.
+Ah, it's frustrating.

-My military life was just being cooped up in the admin office.

-Or playing football happily as an administrative soldier.
+My military life was just being stuck in the admin office or playing soccer as an administrative soldier.

 Anyway.

-Something happened.
+An incident happened.

-It started because of the words ‘Porco Dio.’
+It was caused by the phrase ‘Porco Dio.’

-Porco Dio.

-In English, it means ‘Pig God.’
+‘Porco Dio’ means ‘Pig God’ in English.

-It doesn’t sound much like a curse, and in northern Italy, it’s used to say ‘Damn!’
+It doesn't sound like much of a curse, and in northern Italy, it's used to mean ‘Damn!’

-However.

-In the south, this word is a very severe curse.
+But in southern Italy, it's a very severe curse.

-The reason why Porco Dio is a heavy curse is that Italy is a very devout Catholic country among European nations, and in the past, blasphemy was considered a severe crime in Italy.
+This ‘Porco Dio’ is a severe curse because Italy is a very strict Catholic country, and in the past, blaspheming God was considered a serious crime.

-This word ‘Porco Dio’ is a blasphemous word, so some people were fined between 50 and 300 euros for using this curse in public places.
+Some people even paid fines of 50 to 300 euros for cursing in public with this phrase.

-The reason why I’m bringing this up now is that.
+The reason I'm bringing this up is...

 Parma is in the northern region.

-Lecce is a team in the southern region.
+Lecce is in the southern region.

-Santiago, while staying at a hotel for an away game, dropped a sports drink and said ‘Porco Dio!’, which spread on SNS.
+Santiago dropped a sports drink at the hotel where we were staying for the away match and said ‘Porco Dio!’ which spread on SNS.

-Parma doesn’t take ‘Porco Dio’ very seriously since it's a northern region.
+In the northern region of Parma, ‘Porco Dio’ isn't taken very seriously.

-But Lecce is different.
+But in Lecce, it's different.

-The home fans of southern Lecce were furious.
+The home fans of southern Lecce went mad.

-Starting from blasphemy.
+Starting with the blasphemy against God.

-Some even said that the damn Argentine mocked all of Lecce.
+Some even said that the damn Argentine guy mocked the entire Lecce.

-They fiercely attacked us.
+They were fiercely biting.

-Thanks to that, there was an uproar on SNS.
+Thanks to that, SNS was in chaos.

-Parma reacted by saying, “It’s not a good word, but it’s commonly used in the north.
-What’s the problem?”
+Parma responded by saying, "It's not a good phrase, but it's commonly used in the north.
+What's the problem?"

-Lecce responded angrily, “Even if it’s common in the north, the hotel he is staying at is in the south.
-So the curse insulted the entire south and Lecce.”
+Lecce retorted, "If it was in the north, we would understand, but he said it in a hotel in the south.
+So, it's an insult to the entire south and Lecce."

-This incident somehow escalated.
+Was this the start?

-Lecce fans started to hurl strong curses and malicious comments not only at Santiago but also at me.
+Lecce fans began to hurl insults and leave malicious comments about Santiago and even me.

-I didn’t care much since I rarely use SNS.
+I didn't care much since I don't use SNS often.

-But Santiago’s SNS was a mess, and he was on the verge of tears.
+But Santiago's SNS was a mess, and he was sulking.

 But that was it.

-The lazy guy, who was whining about his ruined SNS, soon turned his attention away from this incident.
+The lazy guy, who was whining about his messed-up SNS, soon got distracted from this incident.

-Seeing him foolishly grinning about having a rare chance to relax from hard training yesterday, I thought there was no problem.
+Seeing him foolishly smiling yesterday, relieved to be free from tough training for a while, it seemed there were no problems.

-However.
+But.

-This incident didn’t end there.
+This wasn't the end of the incident.

-An incident that should have calmed down by now suddenly became lively again due to unexpected participants.
+An incident that should have subsided by now suddenly erupted with unexpected participants.

 [Comments]

-- These bastards!
-How dare they mess with our Minho?
-Do you want to taste Korean kimchi?
+-These damn bastards!
+How dare they bully our Minho?
+Want to taste some Korean Kimchi?

-- Damn bastards, what?
+-These damn bastards, what?
 A T-shirt seller from Korea?
-Those Lecce bastards act like they are Manchester United even though they're in Serie B?
+Lecce bastards think they're Manchester United or something?

-- Fucking Lecce!
-Fucking Lecce!
+-F***ing F***ing F***ing Lecce!
+F***ing F***ing F***ing Lecce!

-- A crazy player scoring 8 goals and 4 assists in 8 league matches, what?
+-A crazy player with 8 goals and 4 assists in 8 league matches, what?
 A T-shirt seller?
-If Lecce were in the K League, they’d even lose to a hodu-gwaja (walnut cookie) seller, okay?
+Lecce, you'd lose to a Korean K-League player selling hotteok, okay?

-- If Lecce comes to the K League, they'd be in the relegation zone.
+-Lecce would be in the relegation zone in the K-League.
 Agree?

-- Totally agree, comrade.

-Suddenly, Korean fans joined in.
+-Agree 100%.
+Comrade.

+The sudden participation of Korean fans.

-The fans of Lecce were greatly bewildered as their fan page was quickly filled with incomprehensible words.
+Lecce fans were greatly bewildered to see their fan page filled with incomprehensible words at a rapid pace.

 The unexpectedly strong firepower.

-I was also taken aback while looking at Lecce's fan page.
+I, too, was bewildered looking at Lecce's fan page that I had briefly checked.

-“Why are Koreans here?”
+"Why are Koreans showing up here?"

 ----